yossadh/yossadh.github.io/_pages/bookshelf.md

 **The structure of scientific revolutions \| Thomas S. Kuhn**

 ## 2019
+**On not speaking Chinese \| Ien Ang ⭑⭑⭑⭑⭑**
+Only by reading first few chapters, I can already recommend every Chinese Indonesian, or anyone who identifies as part of a diaspora, to read it.
+Ien Ang's own life is in many ways parallel to mine and she put many things that I identify with into words.
+As a sociologist, her words are eloquent and her narrative fits into the larger sociologist context.
+Yet, she viewed her own life narrative not with distance, contrary to that, with personal vulnerableness.

 **Silence \| Shusaku Endo ⭑⭑⭑⭑**
-tbu

-**On not speaking Chinese \| Ien Ang ⭑⭑⭑⭑⭑**
-tbu
+Very heavy topic, especially since it is a historical fiction, so the depictions are real.
+Endo captures best the tugging and struggles in the missionary's heart.
+Can Christianity really take roots in Japan?
+Are all the deaths during the persecution meaningful?

 **We have no idea \| Jorge Cham and Daniel Whiteson ⭑⭑⭑⭑**
 A good popular science book.
 It is true that the jokes can be a bit too much (this is pointed out in many online reviews).
 What I want to point out is how the illustrations and the text meld so well together, corny jokes aside.

 **Foreign Studies \| Shusaku Endo ⭑⭑⭑**
 This book was actually a farewell gift when I departed for Singapore 15 years ago (I guess the title is apt for the occasion).
 Only recently I rediscovered it in my parents' house (my level of English 15 years ago was not enough) and decided to read it.
 I found some sentences indeed mirror my own experience studying in foreign land.
 This book is not an easy reading since there hangs a certain gloomy heaviness to it.
 The titular "foreign studies" are not a joyful thing, but a source of discomfort, sadness, illness, and the like.
 I was also pleasantly surprised to find that he is also the author of _Silence_, which was in my to-read list.
 The topic, Jesuit missionaries and Christians enduring persecution in Japan circa 17th century, is even heavier.

 ## 2018
 **Gödel, Escher, Bach: an Eternal Golden Braid \| Douglas R. Hofstadter ⭑⭑⭑⭑⭑**